Exact Quantum Dynamics, Shortcuts to Adiabaticity, and Quantum Quenches in Strongly-Correlated Many-Body Systems: The Time-Dependent Jastrow Ansatz: The Time-dependent Jastrow ansatz (TDJA)

-We propose to reverse engineer the parent Hamiltonian using the time-dependent Schr\"odinger (\ref{TISEeq}) equation with the Jastrow ansatz as an exact solution.
-Specifically, we shall solve for $\mathscr{H}(t)$ and demonstrate that it leads to a variety of applications, including the use of STA and quench dynamics for several one-dimensional many-body strongly-correlated quantum models.
+We propose to reverse engineer the parent Hamiltonian using the time-dependent Schr\"odinger equation (\ref{TISEeq}) with the Jastrow ansatz as an exact solution.
+Specifically, we shall solve for $\mathscr{H}(t)$ and demonstrate that the solution admits a variety of applications, including the use of STA and quench dynamics for several one-dimensional many-body strongly correlated quantum models.

 Before doing so, we note that an alternative ansatz can be constructed by considering $f_{ij}$ and $g_{k}$ to be time-dependent, while keeping them real-valued, i.e.,

 which we shall call real-valued TDJA.
 The parent Hamiltonian of the real-valued TDJA according to the time-dependent Schr\"odinger equation